 Statewide PSoC

 NLF: Boards must rescind policies that are no longer required by Chapter 809.
-Attachment 2, Board Policies to Rescind per Amendments to Chapter 809, includes an annotated excerpt of Child Care Services Guide Section B-302, Required Board Policies, which indicates the local policies that are no longer required and the mandatory effective date.
+Attachment 2: Board Policies to Rescind per Amendments to Chapter 809 includes an annotated excerpt of Child Care Services Guide Section B-302, Required Board Policies, which indicates the local policies that are no longer required and the mandatory effective date.

+NLF: Boards must be aware that the local policies superseded by the new statewide policies must be rescinded; those policies may be rescinded through a consent agenda at the next regular Board meeting.

+NLF: Due to changing implementation dates for TX3C, some Boards may have rescinded local policies based on the originally issued effective date for TX3C full implementation of July 1st.
+Boards must be aware that no additional Board policy action is required if a policy was rescinded with a July 1, 2024, effective date, despite the implementation delay in TX3C full implementation.
+TWC recognizes Boards’ inability to align local effective dates with changing state effective dates and will consider these circumstances in future monitoring activities.

 Temporary System Suspension Period

-NLF: Boards must be aware that TX3C Phase 2 will be implemented on July 1, 2024.
-Beginning at 7:00 p.m.
-CT on Tuesday, June 25th, through Sunday, June 30th, TWC and KinderSystems teams will be converting TWIST Child Care data to TX3C.
+NLF: Boards must be aware that TWC will make full system functionality of TX3C Phase 2 available to Boards on September 1, 2024.
+Between July 1 and August 31, 2024 Boards will have access to the full production model of TXC3 in a production sandbox environment (also known as “UAT”).
+During the final week of August 2024, TWC and KinderSystems teams will convert July and August TWIST Child Care data to TX3C.
+TWIST and TX3C will be temporarily unavailable during this conversion.
+TWC will share specific dates with about the temporary system suspension in July.

-NLF: Boards must be aware that as of 6:00 p.m.
-CT on June 25, 2024, TWIST will no longer be available for:
+NLF: Boards must be aware that beginning the final week of August 2024 (date TBD; will be provided by TWC in July), TWIST will no longer be available for:

-scheduler and waiting list pulls
+scheduler and waiting list pulls;

-intake
+intake;

-eligibility determination or redetermination
+eligibility determination or redetermination;

-new child care referrals and changes to existing child care referrals
+new child care referrals and changes to existing child care referrals;

-new provider agreements
+new provider agreements;

-changes to provider information
+changes to provider information; and

-counselor notes
+counselor notes.

-TWC will regularly apprise Boards of TX3C launch steps and progress during the system suspension and go-live period, including multiple daily updates on system status, issues identified, and resolutions reached.

 NLF: Boards must be aware that after the successful launch of TX3C Phase 2, TWC will notify Boards and advise when staff can resume using TWIST.

-NLF: Boards must be aware that after TX3C launch, TWIST will only be available for a limited period to allow Boards to process unpaid provider payments for services delivered prior to July 1, 2024.
-Services delivered prior to July 1st will be paid using TWIST and, on a reimbursement, (retrospective) basis.
+NLF: Boards must be aware that after TX3C launch, TWIST will only be available for a limited period to allow Boards to process unpaid provider payments for services delivered prior to September 1, 2024.
+Services delivered prior to September 1 will be paid using TWIST and on a reimbursement (retrospective) basis.

 NLF: Boards must continue to process child care authorizations for mandatory CCS children (Choices, TANF, SNAP E&T participants, and DFPS referrals) during the system suspension period.
 Boards must ensure that the authorizations are documented and tracked so that the data may be entered into the new system.